Revelation

 Scripture

-We believe that the Bible is without error as originally given and is completely trustworthy.
+We believe that the Bible is the inspired word of God and is therefore without error as originally given and is completely trustworthy.
 Current standard translations of the Bible can be relied on as God’s instruction for the church and the world.
-(John 10:35b; Psalm 19:7; Matthew5:17-18)
+(John 10:35; Psalm 19:7; Matthew 5:17–18)

-We believe in God, the Supreme Being who is an infinite, personal spirit.
-God created and governs all things and is the only object of our worship.
-This one God has always existed in eternal relationship as three persons—Father, Son, and Holy Spirit—each fully God, equal in power and glory, yet distinct in their functions with respect to humanity.
+We believe there is one and only one true God, the Supreme Being who is an infinite, personal Spirit.
+God created and governs all things and is to be the only object of our worship.
+This one God has always existed in eternal relationship as three distinct persons—Father, Son, and Holy Spirit—each fully God, equal in power and glory.
 (Deuteronomy 6:4; Matthew 28:19; 2 Corinthians 13:14; John 4:24)

 God The Father